 They are composed of cross-linked high-density polyethylene (HDPE) which, upon melting is shaped into a continuous tube or an ultra-standard pipe.

-Hence, the product you receive is not only a super-pipe with enhanced features, but is also appropriate for the widest array of both non-potable & potable purposes for residential, commercial, and industrial PEX plumbing pipes.
+Hence, the product you receive is not only a super-pipe with enhanced features, but is also appropriate for the widest array of both non-potable & potable purposes for residential, commercial, and industrial pex pipe plumbing pipes.

 Besides being suitable for plumbing, these pipes are compatible with hydronic and radiant heating mechanisms too.